---install-sandbox=path
+--install-sandbox=sandbox path

-When using the Install functions, prepend path to the installation paths such that all installed files will be placed underneath path.
+When using the Install builders, prepend sandbox_path to the installation paths such that all installed files will be placed under that directory.
+This option is unavailable if one of Install, InstallAs or InstallVersionedLib is not used in the SConscript files.